 - The Swerving Savannahs -

-Herewith we honour the grasslands of Southern Africa, all 847 indigenous species.
-This humble plant family is greatly overlooked and threatened due to development.
-Alan Paton describes in his book Cry Our Beloved Country (1948) "The grass is rich and matted, you cannot see the soil.
-It holds the rain and the mist, and they seep into the ground, feeding the streams in every kloof.
-It is well-tended, and not too many cattle feed upon it; not too many fires burn it, laying bare the soil. stand upon it, for the ground is holy, being even as it came from the Creator.
+Herewith we honour the grasslands of Southern Africa.
+This humble plant family is easily overlooked, as Alan Paton describes in his book Cry, the Beloved Country (1948).
+“The grass is rich and matted, you can’t see the soil.
+It holds the rain and the mist, and they seep into the ground, feeding the streams in every kloof… Stand upon it, for the ground is holy, being even as it came from the Creator.
 Keep it, guard it, care for it, for it keeps men, guards men, cares for men.
-Destroy it and man is destroyed."
-We therefor have to protect and promote the importance of this precious resource.
+Destroy it and man is destroyed.”
+It is crucial to protect and promote the importance of this precious resource.